go-while/rocksolid-light/INSTALL.md

 You will need a web server: rslight has been tested with apache2, lighttpd, nginx and synchronet web servers

 php is required, and your web server must be configured to serve .php.

+php 8.2 or greater is required.
+Development and testing on Debian.

-php-mbstring (to support other character sets) sharutils (for uudecode) openssl php-gnupg php7.x-sqlite3 (or later version). phpmailer is required if email confirmation is to be used. php-xml to work with RSS feeds compface and php-gd for X-Face support
+php-mbstring (to support other character sets) sharutils (for uudecode) openssl php-gnupg php8.x-sqlite3 (or later version). phpmailer is required if email confirmation is to be used. php-xml to work with RSS feeds compface and php-gd for X-Face support